 Decorative glass etching in this century

 In the late 1920’s, a mold-etch process got introduced in where the designs were etched in the mold so the art was directly transferred to the medium.
+Glass etching has evolved significantly from the 1920s to the modern day, reflecting advancements in technology and artistic expression.
+In the 1920s, traditional methods such as sandblasting were commonly used to etch intricate designs onto glass surfaces.
+Artisans would manually create stencils or use hand-cut templates to guide the abrasive particles onto the glass, resulting in delicate and detailed etchings.
 Another type of glass etching becoming around that era was glue chipping where adhesive is being applied to the surface that shrinks when drying and causing the surface to peel off in particular pattern.

 Abrasive Sandblasting